-Here are the best books to consider if you’re a biohacker or looking to optimise your health in 2019.
+Here are the best books to consider if you’re a biohacker or looking to optimise your health and nutrition in 2020.
 Many are short reads and some of them come in kindle versions which are incredibly cheap, so there’s no reason not to buy them.

 Below are our top three picks, and you can scroll down further for the full list broken up into topics.

 Note that Strive Diary is a reader supported website.
 If you click on the links below and purchase a product, we will earn a commission.
 This comes at no extra cost to readers and we only recommend products which are genuinely helpful.

 Our top three biohacking books for 2019 (scroll down for the full list)